 For more information on Contacts, go to http://mail.google.com/support/bin/topic.py?hl=en&topic=12867 .

-To use the Vacation feature: You might want to have a short message automatically sent to anyone who sends you mail while you are away on vacation.
-To do so, click Settings at the top, then scroll down to Vacation responder.
+You might want to have a short message automatically sent to anyone who sends you mail while you are away on vacation.
+To do so, click on the gear icon in the upper right and select Settings, then scroll down to Vacation responder.
 You are prompted for a start and optionally a stop date for the vacation messages, also for a subject and some text to include.
 When you are done, click Save Changes.
 For more help, click Learn More under Vacation responder.

 Known issues and recent fixes for Gmail can be found at http://mail.google.com/support/bin/static.py?page=known_issues.cs